 In Hebrew, vowels are usually not written. א does not actually have a sound by itself, but it usually indicates that there is a vowel in that spot.
 So in this case, we have אמא, which in Latin letters says m.
 It doesn't say what the vowels are, but we infer that they mean ima.
 There are also other characters that are commonly used to represent vowels, but I'm not sure which ones they are.
 Different letters can mean different vowels.
 The only way to know for sure is if they put vowel marks, which they teach in a later lesson, but these aren't usually used.

 Slveig, the "ה" at the end of Hebrew words is usually pronounced "ah".
 But, there is no vowel marking (nikkud) here to let you know that.
 "Ah/ה" is a verb ending for many feminine, singular verbs.
-That is, verbs used when you are talking about a girl, a woman, a female animal etc.
+That is, verbs used by a woman or when you are saying that a female did something.